 FortiGuard Labs Threat Analysis Report

-In early December we observed a new Predator the Thief campaign using version 3.3.3.
+In early December 2019, we observed a new Predator the Thief malware campaign using version 3.3.3.
 We analyzed the new campaign, and found that it is both stealthier and more complicated than its predecessors.
 In addition, it was upgraded again to version 3.3.4 on Christmas Eve.
-In this report we will quickly analyze its latest set of capabilities.
+In this report we will analyze its latest set of capabilities.

 Firstly, we discovered that the campaign now uses multiple phishing documents designed to look like invoices, all pushing the same payload of Predator the Thief.
-Figure 1 shows the infection chain, and Figure 2 shows an example of phishing document.
+Figure 1 shows the infection chain, and Figure 2 shows an example of the phishing document.

 1. AutoOpen macro runs the malware VBA script.